 Likewise, addresses and other information that could identify the original parties to the contract have been changed or deleted.

 The names of parties, dates, dollar amounts, and technical business information found in contracts in the Asset Purchase Agreement database file have been replaced with fictitious information.
 Retaining extensive technical data and business information originally provided in those contracts was unnecessary to fulfilling the purpose of the contract database.

+For the most part, we did not change the wording of the original other than in the instances mentioned above.
+For some exercises, we did, however, change wording or structure for pedagogical reasons.

 Last but not least, the formatting of the contracts in all the databases is not like the original formatting and should not be used as a guideline as to how to format a contract.